OpenKneeboard/OpenKneeboard/docs/internals/injectables.md

 same problem, and essentially do the same thing: inject a DLL, and modify the game's behavior so that the game renders the overlay.

-## Special Injectables

-The vast majority of the injected DLLs in OpenKneeboard are renderers, however there are a small number of special ones:

-### OpenKneeboard-AutoDetect

-This is the default injectable.
-It intercepts every known API to detect which are in use.
-Once it's received 30 frames, it will load an actual implementation if there is one.

-This is also the only injectable that hooks OpenVR/SteamVR: if it detects SteamVR is in use, it will will not load any implementation, as the main OpenKneeboard application should be using the OpenVR overlay APIs.

-For example, if it detects Oculus and Direct3D 11 in use, it will load `OpenKneeboard-oculus-d3d11`; if it detects Direct3D 11, but does not detect any other APIs, it will load `OpenKneeboard-nonvr-d3d11`.

-If both Direct3D 11 and Direct3D 12 are detected, Direct3D 12 takes priority: it is likely that the game is a Direct3D 12 application using https://docs.microsoft.com/en-us/windows/win32/direct3d12/direct3d-11-on-12

 ## Developer Workflow

 While eventually, implementations must be tested with real games and the main